anerdins/node-red-contrib-nibepi/README.md

 The Node-RED interface will be available on http://IP_ADDRESS:1880 or http://nibepi:1880<br>
 </p>

-<p>If you already have Node-RED set up, install my Node-RED nodes with this command from inside the Node-RED folder.
+<p>If you already have Node-RED set up, install my Node-RED nodes with this command from inside the Node-RED folder.</p>
     ```
     npm install --save anerdins/node-red-contrib-nibepi#master
     ```